Scar Reduction in Melbourne, FL

 Making Scars Look Better

 We care about your cosmetic outcome.
 Scar formation is a natural part of the healing process that occurs when a wound closes following surgery.
 The time skin takes to heal varies.
 It is important to know that scarring is considered to be the final stage of wound healing and all wounds will form scars, but not all scars will become abnormal scars.
 Scars will start to develop 48 hours following wound closure and can fade within 3 months or take up to 12 months to continue improving.
 Please inform us if you have concerns on how your scar is progressing so we can re-evaluate and advise you.
+Dr. Saluja is currently limiting her skin cancer dermatology practice to her aesthetic/anti-aging patients and their adult family members.
+New patients for Dr. Saluja should have a referral from a current client.
+Dr. Saluja no longer accepts Care Credit as a form of payment.

 - The most important thing is to follow the moist wound care instructions (apply ointment and nonstick band-aid, also, if possible) until sutures are removed or the skin heals over any open wound.
 An alternative is daily use of liquid band-aid.
 It is normal for the skin to be red and firm the first few weeks after your procedure.
 It is possible for internal sutures to spit, instead of dissolve.
 If this occurs, sometimes you can get a pimple-like bump in the scar line.
 If you see a suture spit, you can leave alone, snip suture yourself, or return to the office for care.